brachtlab/mephisto-heterozygosity-analysis/README.md

      ./filter-text-files.py P3.vcf_high-conf-snps.txt
  ```

-### 2.4 Add Genomic Context:
+### 2.4 Add Genomic Context to Haplotype 2:
 - Run `add-context_fixed.py` to add genomic context to the SNP file.
 (Context is the previous 7 bp and 12 bp relative to the snp.
 Both are used for identifying snps within the reads using find-recombination.py.)
 Input is FILENAME.vcf_high-conf-snps.txt_snps_only.txt and the genome.fasta, and output is FILENAME.vcf_high-conf-snps.txt_snps_only.txt_contextFIXED.txt
 ```bash
      ./add-context_fixed.py P3.vcf_high-conf-snps.txt_snps_only.txt genome.fasta
  ```
 ### 2.5 Detect Forward Recombination Events:
-- 2.5.1 Generate the SAM File. **important** The SAM file from previous must not be used.
+- 2.5.1 Generate the SAM File.
+  - **important** The SAM file from previous must not be used.
 You want a sorted read set to make the script run faster.
 Therefore, delete the SAM file from previous and use your sorted, indexed bam file to re-generate a SAM file:
 ```bash
      rm P3.1.sam
      samtools view -@ 25 -o P3.1.sam P3.1_sorted.bam